+Note that we use term artefact to refer to both solutions and processes.
 A solution must be composed of at least one process, and every process must have at least two ports with different directions (Direction::ENTRY or Direction::EXIT).
 Every artefact, port, or rule has a name that identifies it uniquely.
-In addition, artefacts have a time out, which denotes the maximum time they can consume to process a set of correlated messages, and a set of rules that helps verify the correlations in which they are involved.
+In addition, artefacts have a time out, which denotes the maximum time they may require to process a set of correlated messages, and a set of rules, which help verify the correlations in which they are involved.

-Rules are central to our proposal.
-Fig. 4 presents the syntax we use to write them textually.
-They are composed of two groups of atoms that are separated by an arrow.
-Atoms at the left hand side declare the input of the rule, whereas atoms at the right hand side declare the output of the rule, i.e., if the number of messages at the left hand side atoms occurs, then it is expected the specified number of messages in the atoms at the right hand side.
-Each atom is of the following form: P[min..max], where P refers to a port name, and min and max are natural numbers that represent the minimum and the maximum number of messages that are allowed at port P in a given correlation (min ≤ max).
-For the sake of brevity, we use the common syntactic sugar depicted in Fig. 5.
+Rules are very important in our proposal.
+Figure §4 presents the syntax we use to write them textually.
+They are composed of two groups of atoms that are separated by means of an arrow.
+The left hand side refers to entry ports and the right hand side to exit ports.
+Each atom is of the following form: P[min..max], where P refers to a port name, and min and max are natural numbers that represent the minimum and the maximum number of messages that are allowed at port P in a given correlation (min $\leq max$).
+For the sake of brevity, we use the common syntactic sugar depicted in Figure §5.